 Stay strong and stand up for yourself as a business owner.
 But also be gentle, kind, and understanding with your clients.
 No one was ready for the impact of Coronavirus and no one has any idea how to navigate all of this.
 There is quite literally no precedent and we are all in it together.
 Ultimately, try to come to a mutual resolution that alleviates the need for legal professionals or a potential lawsuit in the future.
 That’s my biggest suggestion to you at this time!

-Purchase the Contract Addendum/Rescheduling Contract/Cancellation Contract Bundle HERE!
+Purchase the Rescheduling & Cancellation Contract Bundle HERE!

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract.